yiisoft/yii2/docs/guide/db-dao.md

 }
 ```

-The first line starts a new transaction using the [[yii\db\Connection::beginTransaction()|beginTransaction()]]-method of the database connection
+The first line starts a new transaction using the [[yii\db\Connection::beginTransaction()|beginTransaction()]] method of the database connection
 object.
 The transaction itself is represented by a [[yii\db\Transaction]] object stored in `$transaction`.
-We wrap the execution of all queries in a try-catch-block to be able to handle errors.
+We wrap the execution of all queries in a try-catch block to be able to handle errors.
 We call [[yii\db\Transaction::commit()|commit()]] on success to commit the transaction and
 [[yii\db\Transaction::rollBack()|rollBack()]] in case of an error.
 This will revert the effect of all queries
 that have been executed inside of the transaction.
 `throw $e` is used to re-throw the exception in case we can not handle the error ourselves and delegate it
-to some other code or the yii error handler.
+to some other code or the Yii error handler.

 It is also possible to nest multiple transactions, if needed: